 The Agreement includes an Ore Sale and Purchase Agreement, whereby any future ore mined from the Project tenement will be purchased by Saracen for processing through its 2.4Mtpa CIL processing plant at Carosue Dam – 13km to the north of the project area.
-Under the Agreement, Nexus is the sole manager of the Pinnacles Gold Project and can earn up to 85% of the Project, by satisfying a series of staged farm-in milestones with specific exploration expenditure commitments required to increase its interest.
-Upon Nexus reaching 85% ownership, a contributing joint venture will be established, with each party contributing in proportion to its joint venture interest.
+Under the Agreement, Nexus is the sole manager of the Pinnacles Gold Project and has achieved 90% ownership of the Project during the March 2020 quarter.
+Nexus and Saracen are part of a contributing joint venture with contributions made relative to the percent ownership.

 The Pinnacles Gold Project is located in the Eastern Goldfields of Western Australia, some 100km northeast of Kalgoorlie-Boulder.
-The project is located on a granted Mining Lease, M28/243 (expiry 2031), that covers an area of 4x2km and is currently held 100% by Saracen Gold Mines Pty Ltd, a subsidiary of Saracen.
+The project is located on a granted Mining Lease, M28/243 (expiry 2031), that covers an area of 8km2.
 The tenement lies 13km to the south of Saracen’s Carosue Dam Mine facility.
-The tenement is surrounded on all sides by Nexus 94km2 tenement package (see ASX release 23/4/2015).
-Access into the project area is from the Carosue Dam Mine site via existing Saracen access roads and station tracks (Fig. 1 and Fig. 4).
-The tenement is immediately to the south of, and in conjunction with Nexus regional tenement package is contiguous with, Saracen’s Carosue Dam mining tenements, which includes the Whirling Dervish and Karari gold mines, currently in operation (Fig. 1 and Fig. 4).
-During 2014, the two mines produced 79,000 ounces of gold, and contain a current resource base of 1.4 million ounces.
+The tenement is surrounded on all sides by Nexus 117km2 tenement package (see ASX release 23/4/2015).
+Access into the project area is from the Carosue Dam Mine site via existing Saracen access roads and station tracks.
+The tenement is immediately to the south of, and in conjunction with Nexus regional tenement package is contiguous with, Saracen’s Carosue Dam mining tenements, which includes the Whirling Dervish and Karari gold mines, currently in operation.

 The joint venture tenement exhibits historic gold mine workings and multiple parallel mineralised structures.
 Gold mineralisation occurs within a sub-vertical shear zone and is associated with quartz veining and sheared altered host rocks.